kenakofer/binary-font/README.md

     - Right click -> Glyph Info -> Glyph Name.
 Change the glyph name to match the glyph name used in binish.fea
     - You can use the metrics window to check how things look, but it's mostly superior to see how it works in step 4.
     - Save the fontforge project
-    - Generate (ctrl-shift-G) liberation_binary.otf, replacing and ignoring errors and generating.
+    - Generate (ctrl-shift-G) liberation_binary_no_rules.otf, replacing and ignoring errors and generating.
-3. From project dir, run `fonttools feaLib -o fonts/liberation_binary_rules.otf src/binish.fea fonts/liberation_binary.otf`.
-This will create/overwrite liberation_binary_rules.otf
+3. From project dir, run `fonttools feaLib -o fonts/liberation_binary.otf src/binish.fea fonts/liberation_binary_no_rules.otf`.
+This will create/overwrite liberation_binary.otf
 4. In browser, open or hard refresh index.html to see the font in use.